Patrick Geoghegan: Life

 In 1846, he laid the foundation stone of St. Mary's Church in Geelong, which replaced a small wooden chapel.
 (The church was subsequently replaced in turn by St Mary of the Angels, designated a basilica in 2004.)
 From St. Francis', Geoghegan attended mission stations at Brighton, Fitzroy, and Richmond, Victoria.

 When James Alipius Goold was made first Bishop of Melbourne, he appointed Geoghegan Vicar-General.
 On the death of Bishop Murphy of Adelaide, in April 1858, Geoghegan was appointed his successor in the see, and was consecrated on 8 September 1859.
 The principal consecrator was Archbishop John Bede Polding OSB of Sydney, and the principal co-consecrators were Archbishop James Alipius Goold of Melbourne, and Bishop Robert William Willson of Hobart.

 Geoghegan took possession of the see in the following November, and held it for about five years.
 In 1862 he sailed for Europe to recruit new priests.
-While in Rome, he was translated to the newly formed Diocese of Goulburn, now the Roman Catholic Archdiocese of Canberra and Goulburn, on 10 March 1864.
+While in Rome, he was translated to the newly formed Diocese of Goulburn, now the Roman Catholic Archdiocese of Canberra and Goulburn, on 12 March 1864.
 From Italy he went to Ireland where following a six week illness of laryngitis he died at Kingstown from throat cancer on 9 May 1864, aged 59.
 Bishop Geoghegan was buried at St. Francis' Church, Merchant's Quay, Dublin, Ireland.
+Despite his appointment as the first bishop of Goulburn, Georghegan never took possession of the See.
+Following the death of Geoghegan in Ireland, pioneering Queensland priest Fr.
+James Hanley was appointed Bishop of Goulburn in 1865.
+However, he too did not take possession and therefore the See remained vacant until William Lanigan was appointed and enthroned in 1867.